AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-add-remove-page-issue-from-a-list.md

    >[!TIP]
    >
-   >You can also make a new list&nbsp;for your keyword to go.
-Just type your desired name in&nbsp;Create a new list.&nbsp;
+   >You can also make a new list for your keyword to go.
+Just type your desired name in Create a new list.

    ## Remove Page Issue From a List {#remove-page-issue-from-a-list}